-Students wishing to do a technical exchange program at another institution must have that program approved by the NSAC Technical Curriculum Committee.
-The request should be submitted to the committee by the student's program advisor or the Department Head.
+Students wishing to do a technical exchange program at another institution must have that program approved by the NSAC Technical Curriculum Working Group.
+The request should be submitted to the Working Group by the student's program advisor or the Department Head.

-Upon approval of the program, the Chair of the Technical Curriculum Committee will recommend to the Registrar which courses will be replaced in the student's program and which courses must be completed at the host institution.
-The programs must be laid out before the student leaves for the exchange insitution.
+Upon approval of the program, the Chair of the Technical Curriculum Working Group will recommend to the Registrar which courses will be replaced in the student's program and which courses must be completed at the host institution.
+The programs must be laid out before the student leaves for the exchange institution.